matraic/m3e/packages/nav-menu/README.md

 # @m3e/nav-menu

-The `m3e-nav-menu` and `m3e-nav-menu-item` components provide a hierarchical, accessible navigation menu.
-Designed for sidebars, navigation drawers, and complex menu structures, they support nested expandable items, keyboard navigation, selection, and extensive theming via CSS custom properties.
+The `m3e-nav-menu` component provides a hierarchical, accessible navigation menu.
+Designed for sidebars, navigation drawers, and complex menu structures, it supports nested expandable items, keyboard navigation, selection, and extensive theming via CSS custom properties.

 > **This package is part of [M3E](https://github.com/matraic/m3e) monorepo**, a unified suite of Material 3 web components.
 [Explore the docs](https://matraic.github.io/m3e) to see them in action.